wing5wong/artisan-whs-static/source/_courses/acc2.md

   - "91175"
   - "91176"
   - "91179"
-  - "91386"
   - "91868"
 endorsement: Yes
 ---
-Akonga look at cashflow statements, accounts receivable and inventory systems in depth.
-Students are taught to process transactions and prepare financial statements using Xero accounting software.
-A module on analysing and interpretting financial statements concludes the course.
+Akonga look at cashflow statements, and learn about the accounts receivable system in depth.
+Akonga are taught to process transactions, prepare financial statements and how to use the xero accounting software package.